IL2HorusTeam/il2fb-mission-parser/docs/sections/nstationary.rst

   :Output path: ``rotation_angle``
   :Output type: :class:`float`
-  :Output value: original value converted to float number
+  :Output value: original value converted to float number and taken modulo 360

 ``0.0``
   This parameter is not used by usual objects.
 It has a meaning only for